ferdinand-beyer/init/doc/metadata.md

 Configuration using metadata on vars.
 All metadata uses keyword keys with the `init` namespace.

+If you prefer, check out Init's specs in the `init.specs` namespace.

 ## Components

 Vars can be interpreted as components.
 When scanning namespaces, init will